UnObama/robpol86.com/docs/my_awesome_server.rst

 To avoid having to type in the same password six times on boot I'm instead using a random key file stored in /etc. It's less safe but I'm encrypting my drives in case my server gets stolen.
-So since I'm using a traditional LUKS password on my main SSD this key file will be encrypted anyhow.
+So since I'm using a traditional LUKS password on my main SSD this key file will be encrypted anyway.

 Run the following to set LUKS up: